ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ### Semaphores

-Semaphore is tool to prevent race conditions.
+Semaphore is a tool to prevent race conditions.
 It controls amount of processes that can access to resource.
 Semophores are used in shared memory.

 System calls: